Bunker Hill Community College

 Paying for College

-There are several resources available to help you pay for your Bunker Hill Community College education, including: financial aid, transfer programs, scholarships, internships, and payment plans.
+Several resources are available to help you pay for your Bunker Hill Community College education, including: financial aid, transfer programs, scholarships, free community college programs, and payment plans.

-We recommend that each student applies for financial aid; use the checklist in the drop-down below titled “Steps for Financial Aid” to help you file your financial aid.
+We recommend that each student apply for financial aid; use the checklist in the drop-down below titled “Steps for Financial Aid” to help you file your financial aid.

 Submitting the FAFSA is an easy way to discover federal aid you could potentially receive.
 55% of enrolled students receive financial aid.
-Keep in mind, many other forms of aid—like scholarships and grants—might also request you to file the FAFSA for need evaluation.
+Remember that many other forms of aid—like scholarships and grants—might also request you to file the FAFSA for need evaluation.
 Use the checklist in the drop-down below titled “Steps for Financial Aid” to help you file your financial aid.
 BHCC’s School Code is 011210.

 Learn more about our transfer partnerships with Massachusetts area colleges and universities.

-BHCC awards nearly $750K in scholarships each year through endowments and other institutional scholarships.
+BHCC awards more than a million dollars in scholarships each year through endowments and other institutional scholarships.

 Learn more about the scholarships BHCC offers.